jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Tarry Demodand.md

 RacialMods:
 Languages: Abyssal, Celestial, Common
 SQ: heretical soul
+SpecialAbilities:
+  Adhesion (Ex): >
-SpecialAbilities: Adhesion (Ex) A creature striking a tarry demodand with a manufactured weapon must make a DC 23 Reflex save; failure means the weapon sticks to the demodand and cannot be used to make attacks until freed.
+    A creature striking a tarry demodand with a manufactured weapon must make a DC 23 Reflex save; failure means the weapon sticks to the demodand and cannot be used to make attacks until freed.
 Freeing a stuck weapon requires a successful grapple check.
 This adhesion grants a +4 racial bonus to CMD against disarm attempts.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: